How to optimise your website for AI search

 This shift matters for your business because Large Language Models (LLMs) don’t just display a list of blue links, they summarise answers.
 If your website isn’t optimised for these AI tools to 'read' and understand, you risk being invisible to customers who never even reach the search results page.
 The good news?
 You don’t need to be a tech expert to make your website LLM-friendly.

-Speak plainly, avoid marketing slogans
+Speak plainly, avoid slogans

 LLMs need clear, factual text to understand what you offer.
 If your homepage says “We elevate your experience to new heights” instead of “We run guided hikes in the Peak District for groups of up to 12 people”, the AI has nothing concrete to work with.